sighup-io/workshop-from-devops-practices-to-the-cloud-native-stack-public/README.md

 You should be good to go!
 If you have any issue, we highly recommend get in touch by email at [training@sighup.io](mailto:training@sighup.io).

+#### Tooling
+If you want to know a bit more about the tools we will use and how to start interacting with them, [check the tooling page](TOOLING.md).

 ## Check again before the workshop

 Right before your workshop, make sure to pull any change to this repository and run `vagrant up && vagrant provision`.
 This will apply last minute changes to the workshop material.